LARA HICKEY

 CREATIVE DIRECTOR

-Jack currently has two feature films in development with Screen Ireland.
+Jack currently has two feature film screenplays in development with Screen Ireland.